 Connect terminal marked (to earth ground per any existing local or national electrical codes.

 Single Phase Input

 Connect the supply lines to the upper and lower terminals of the line switch.
-Torque to 3.0 Nm.
+Torque to 27.5in.-lbs.(3.0 Nm).
 Do not use center terminal of the line switch.

 Three Phase Input